Nithyakalyani0712/techbin-design-model/README.md

  ### Powersource:
      * we used mobile charger (5.5v) adapter to power arduino and raspberry pi.
-     ( use can use 9v battery to power arduino but raspiberry pi need high current to operate all connected sensors)
+     ( we can use 9v battery to power arduino but raspiberry pi need high current to operate all connected sensors)

 ## Method of operation: